quantum-kite/kite/getting_started.md

 ## Code workflow

 The code is divided in three different layers.
 The starting point, which is the interface between the user and the C++ code, is based on a Python script.
-At this level,  the definition of a TB model is based on [Pybinding](http://docs.pybinding.site/en/stable/), a python package to study TB Hamiltonians.
-In the next sections we will introduce basic functionalities of the Pybinding package, which will be used to build the model and the basic funcionalities of *KITE*.
+At this level,  the definition of a TB model is based on [*Pybinding*](http://docs.pybinding.site/en/stable/), a python package to study TB Hamiltonians.
+In the next sections we will introduce basic functionalities of the *Pybinding* package, which will be used to build the model and the basic funcionalities of *KITE*.
 For more  advanced examples you can check https://quantum-kite.com/category/examples/.

 *KITE* is shipped as a source code that can be compiled following the instruction provided in the section [Installation](https://quantum-kite.com/installation/).
 It is divided, based on the functionalities into transport and post-processing code.
 The interconnection between different parts of the package is done using the Hierarchical Data Format (HDF5 package).
 The model is built and exported together with the calculation settings using a python script to a ```*.h5``` file, which is used later as a TB input to *KITE*.
 All the output data of the simulation is saved in the same ```*.h5``` file that is finally posprocessed by posprocessing tools that produce  different ```*.dat``` files for the calculated quantities.